-The analysis conducted pursuant to the 6th Plan Action Item found that nearly three quarters (73%) of the market segments studied did not find it economically advantageous to switch their space conditioning and/or water heating fuel source.
+The analysis conducted pursuant to the Sixth Plan Action Item found that nearly three quarters (73 percent) of the market segments studied did not find it economically advantageous to switch their space conditioning and/or water heating fuel source, as shown in Table N - 1.
 However, approximately one half of these market segments, all of which use electricity for space conditioning and/or water heating found that it was economical to upgrade the efficiency of their equipment.
-The 223 average megawatts of savings from these efficiency improvements were already captured in the Council's conservation supply curves and included in the 6th Plan.
+The 223 average megawatts of savings from these efficiency improvements were already captured in the Council's conservation supply curves and included in the Sixth Power Plan.

-Table 1 also shows that approximately for twenty-two percent of the market segments considered in the analysis it was found that conversion from electric space heating and/or water heating to gas space and/or water heating was the most economical choice.
+Table N - 1 also shows that for 22 percent of the market segments considered in the analysis the Council found that conversion from electric space heating and/or water heating to gas space and/or water heating was the most economical choice.
 If all of these households converted to natural gas regional electrical loads would be reduced by roughly 360 average megawatts and regional natural gas consumption would increase by just over 15 trillion BTU by the end of the 20-year period (2029).
 In aggregate across all market segments and excluding savings from efficiency improvements, a regional resource portfolio that reflects the economical selection of space conditioning and water heating systems would reduce regional electric loads by just under 340 average megawatts and increase regional natural gas consumption by slightly more than 13 trillion BTU.